 It is very true that Britain is divided by class, by who has money and who doesn’t.
-People make judgments as soon as a person opens their mouth.
+People can make judgments as soon as a person opens their mouth.
 An accent gives away where a person is from.
 The UK has many accents, from northern to southern and everything else in-between.
 Erin goes through her experience of understanding, as a Canadian, British accents and explains to you what a real posh British accent is.

 If you’re not up-to-date with British television, Downton Abbey follows a rich noble family in their gigantic house.
 There’s lots of gorgeous dresses.
 Coronation Street, on the other hand, is a soap opera that has been running since 1960, that follows the lives of the working-class people living on one street in a fictional northern English town.

 Posh Birtish accents

 One of my jobs when I worked in London, involved sitting in an open-plan office between a man from Yorkshire and a woman from Cambridgeshire.
 They were dating.
 In true British fashion, this meant they teased each other relentlessly during the work day.
 One of the subjects of their silliness was making fun of each other’s accents.
 While I would have said they were of equal poshness, he was from the north of England, traditionally an accent associated with the lower classes, and she was from the south.
 We worked at an arts centre, so we all said the word ‘dance’ quite a bit.
 When she said it, it came out ‘dAAHnce’, but when her boyfriend said it, it came out ‘daance’, closer to the ‘a’ sound in the word ‘trap’.
 This is a bit of a giveaway as to whether someone has grown up with a fair bit of money, but it can also just mean they are from the south of England.
 Dropping ’T’s in the middle of words is another flag – saying ‘wah-er’ with an almost glottal stop in the middle, instead of ‘water’, for instance.

 Not so posh Birtish accents